bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ## Service data TLV
 The Service data TLV with a 2-byte UUID value of 0xFCB2 provides a way for platforms to easily scan for and detect the location-enabled Bluetooth advertisement.

-## network ID
+## Network ID
-The 1-byte network ID SHALL be set based on a registered value for the manufacturer, as defined in [Manufacturer network ID Registry](#manufacturer-protocol-registry).
+The 1-byte Network ID SHALL be set based on a registered value for the manufacturer, as defined in [Manufacturer Network ID Registry](#manufacturer-protocol-registry).

 ## Near-owner bit